Q: Will the family glitch fix help my family?

 The short story is that some people will find that they’re much better off under the new rules, others will find that their options are unchanged, and others will find that they have new options but those new options might not be the best fit for their needs.

 If you have an offer of employer-sponsored coverage that feels unaffordable for your family, you’re probably somewhat familiar with the family glitch.
-The good news is that the glitch is likely going away after the end of 2022.
+The good news is that the glitch is no longer applicable as of 2023.
 But you’ll have to check the specific details for your family to see how that will affect you.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.